Launch rate

 Symptom: you match keywords but not interviews.
 Likely issue: keyword overlap is being mistaken for evidence.
 Fix: convert keywords into proof: project, metric, tool, scope, artifact, or customer/stakeholder context.

-Apply: company source is clean, posting is fresh enough, logistics are workable, and proof match is strong.
+Pursue: company source is clean, posting is fresh enough, logistics are workable, and you can name proof for the core work.
 Maybe: role is credible but missing a key detail.
 Ask one clarifying question before tailoring.
 Skip: several risk signals stack up or a hard dealbreaker fails.

 What to do before the next 25 applications: